PrescientMindAI/AI-optimized-subdomain/README.md

 ## Contributing

-This is an open-source project aimed at establishing industry standards.
+This is an open-source specification project aimed at establishing industry standards.
 Contributions are welcome for:
 - Protocol specifications
 - Implementation examples
 - Use case documentation